 The Company has operating leases for administrative offices and R&D facilities, and certain finance leases for equipment.
-The operating leases have remaining terms of less than one year to two years.
+The operating leases have remaining terms of three years to nine years, and the finance leases have remaining terms of less than one year to two years.
 Leases with an initial term of 12 months or less will not be recorded on the condensed consolidated balance sheets as operating leases or finance leases, and the Company will recognize lease expense for these leases on a straight-line basis over the lease term.
 For leases commencing in 2019 and later, the Company will account for lease components (e.g., fixed payments including rent, real estate taxes, and insurance costs) with non-lease components (e.g. common area maintenance costs).
 Certain leases include options to renew, with renewal terms that can extend the lease term from one to five years.
 The exercise of lease renewal options for our existing leases is at our sole discretion and not included in the measurement of lease liability and ROU asset as they are not reasonably certain to be exercised.
 Certain finance leases also include options to purchase the leased equipment.
 The depreciable life of assets and leasehold improvements are limited by the expected lease term, unless there is a transfer of title or purchase option reasonably certain of exercise.
 The leases do not contain any residual value guarantees or material restrictive covenants.

-As a result of applying the modified retrospective method to adopt the lease guidance, the following adjustments were made to accounts on the condensed consolidated balance sheet as of January 1, 2019 (in thousands):
+As a result of applying the modified retrospective method to adopt the lease guidance, the following adjustments were made to accounts on the condensed consolidated balance sheet at January 1, 2019 (in thousands):